Probability Distribution on Full Rooted Trees: Future work

 \section{Future work}

-Since this paper is a theoretical study, application of our theorems is a future work.
-Theorems \ref{sum1} and \ref{mode_alg} and Corollary \ref{full-posterior-path} have already been used in the previous studies \cite{CT_th, CT_alg, Papageorgiou, kontoyiannis, nakahara_entropy, meta-tree}.
-The other theorems also have possibility of application.
+Since the present study is a theoretical study, the theorems derived will be applied in future studies.
+Theorems \ref{sum1} and \ref{mode_alg} and Corollary \ref{full-posterior-path} have been used in previous studies \cite{CT_th, CT_alg, Papageorgiou, kontoyiannis, nakahara_entropy, meta-tree}.
+Therefore, the other theorems can be applied.

-In this paper, we did not treat approximative algorithms like Variational Bayes or Markov Chain Monte Carlo method.
-Such algorithms will be required for learning hierarchical models that contain the probability distribution on full rooted subtrees.
-The methods proposed in this paper may work as a subroutine of them.
-Then, expansion of our methods to approximative algorithms is another future work.
+In this study, we did not use approximative algorithms such as the variational Bayes or Markov chain Monte Carlo method.
+Such algorithms are required for learning hierarchical models that contain the probability distribution on full rooted subtrees.
+The methods proposed herein may serve as a subroutine.
+The expansion of our methods to approximative algorithms is another future work.

-In this paper, the class of trees is restricted to that of full trees, in which every inner nodes have the same number of child nodes.
-Hence, another future work is generalization of the class to that of any rooted trees.
+In this study, the class of trees is restricted to that of full trees, in which every inner node has the same number of child nodes.
+Hence, another the generalization of the class to that of any rooted tree can be considered in future studies.